In this article, you’ll learn what is a supercharger? How does it work? Types of Superchargers, advantages, and disadvantages.

 - To reduce the space occupied by the engine as necessitated in marine engines.

 - To maintain the power of a reciprocating aircraft engine even at high altitudes where less oxygen is available for combustion.

-- To have better turbulence and thus ensures more complete combustion giving greater power and low specific fuel consumption.
+- To have better turbulence and thus ensures complete combustion giving greater power and low specific fuel consumption.

-Some Pros and Cons of Superchargers
+Advantages and Disadvantages of Superchargers

-- By adding superchargers you’ll have good low rpm boosts.
+- By adding superchargers, you’ll have good low-rpm boosts.

 - They are reliable and fairly inexpensive.